Separated? How To Protect Parenting Time With Your Kids

 Above all, remember that your child’s other parent, even if your child lives with them, is not the boss.
 You have rights as a parent that should be recognized, respected and put down into a court order so that your rights can be enforced, in court, if needed.

 Have questions about your custody situation?
-If you would like more information about parenting plans or any other area of family law, contact us today to schedule your free and confidential consultation with one of our caring and trained attorneys or mediators.
+If you would like more information about parenting plans or any other area of family law, contact us today to schedule your confidential consultation with one of our caring and trained attorneys or mediators.